 The Inkey List PHA Toner

-Relatively new on the skincare scene, PHAs (polyhydroxy acids) offer the most gentle form of chemical exfoliant, sloughing away dead skin while also drawing water into the top layers.
-If your skin is dull, dry or congested, this is the chemical exfoliant to go for.
-Opt for The Inky List’s PHA Toner, which combines the gentle acid with aloe vera and niacinamide (a form of vitamin B) to have you looking fresh.
+Relatively new on the skincare scene, PHAs (polyhydroxy acids) offer the most gentle form of chemical exfoliant that sloughs away dead skin cells while also drawing water into the top layers.
+If your skin is dull, dry or congested, this is The Inky List’s PHA Toner is the chemical exfoliant to go for.
+Combining the gentle acid with aloe vera and niacinamide (a form of vitamin B), this toner will have you looking fresh.

 Best Chemical Exfoliant For Ingrown Hairs